Robert Peel: Reforms and policies

 In one of his policies, he reduced the number of crimes punishable by death, and simplified the law by repealing a large number of criminal statutes and consolidating their provisions into what are known as Peel's Acts.
 He reformed the gaol system, introducing payment for gaolers and education for the inmates in the Gaols Act 1823 (4 Geo.
 4. c.
 64).

 In 1827 the Prime Minister, Lord Liverpool, became incapacitated and was replaced by George Canning.
 Peel resigned as Home Secretary.
 Canning favoured Catholic emancipation, while Peel had been one of its most outspoken opponents (earning the nickname "Orange Peel", with Orange the colour of the Protestant Orange Order).
 George Canning himself died less than four months later and, after the brief premiership of Lord Goderich, Peel returned to the post of Home Secretary under the premiership of his long-time ally the Duke of Wellington.
 During this time he was widely perceived as the number-two in the Tory Party, after Wellington himself.

 The Test and Corporation Acts required many officials to be communicants in the Anglican Church and penalised both nonconformists and Catholics.
 They were no longer enforced but were a matter of humiliation.
 Peel at first opposed the repeal, but reversed himself and led the repeal on behalf of the government, after consultation with Anglican Church leaders.
 The Sacramental Test Act 1828 passed into law in May 1828.
-In future religious issues he made it a point to consult with church leaders from the major denominations.
+In future religious issues he made it a point to consult church leaders from the major denominations.